 - 1 pound ground pork

-- 1 bunch of chives, chopped (reserve a few for garnish)
+- 1 bunch chives reserve a few for garnish, chopped

-- 1 inch knob of ginger, peeled and grated
+- 1 inch knob ginger peeled and grated

 - 3 tablespoons low-sodium soy sauce